DevaRajan8/Agent-Protocol-Bridge/README.md

 - Cycle detection and management

 ### 📋 **Agent Directory Service**
-- Automatic agent registration and discovery
+- **Automatic agent registration and discovery**: Self-registering agents with centralized directory
-- Capability introspection
-- Centralized agent management
+- **Dynamic capability introspection**: Real-time discovery of agent skills and functions
+- **Centralized agent management**: Unified registry for all agent types (MCP, A2A, LangChain)
+- **Runtime agent discovery**: Live detection of available agents and their capabilities

 ### 🔧 **Production Ready**
 - Multi-threaded server management